Learn everything you need to know about startup capital

 By Michael Daniel, First Street Processing

 Starting a business is exciting, but without a clear financial roadmap, it can quickly become overwhelming.
 I’ve seen it firsthand.
-In The Story and The Rest of the Story, I shared how my parents launched a sign company with grit, creativity, and heart, but without a solid understanding of startup costs, cash flow, or capital planning.
-Their experience taught me one of the most valuable lessons in entrepreneurship: you can’t build a business on hope alone; you need a plan.
+In The Story, I share how my parents launched a sign company with grit, creativity, and heart.
+But without a solid understanding of startup costs, cash flow, or capital planning, it was doomed to fail.
+That experience taught me one of the most valuable lessons in entrepreneurship: you can’t build a business on hope alone; you need a plan.

 This post is your guide to funding your dream business so you can launch it with confidence.
 Whether you’re starting a consulting firm, a creative studio, or a retail shop, understanding your startup capital needs is critical.
 We’ll walk through three essential tools that every entrepreneur should use before spending a single dollar:

 Once your business is up and running, cash flow becomes your lifeline.
-We’ll break down what it means, how to calculate your burn rate, and why it’s critical to know how long your startup capital will last.
+What is cash flow and burn rate?
+We’ll break down what it means, how to calculate your burn rate.
+And I’ll explain why it’s critical to know how long your startup capital will last.

 The Story…

 When I was fifteen years old, my parents decided to start a sign company.
-My dad was a uranium geologist, and he was growing increasingly concerned about the future of his career, and with good reason.
+My dad was a uranium geologist, and he was growing increasingly concerned about the future of his career.
+And with good reason.
 It was 1979, the year the Three Mile Island Nuclear Generating Station near Harrisburg, Pennsylvania experienced a partial meltdown.
-The incident sent shockwaves through the nuclear energy industry.
-While no lives were lost directly, the fear of a nuclear catastrophe was real, and it led to the collapse of many uranium mining projects.
+The incident sent shock waves through the nuclear energy industry.
+While no lives were lost directly, the fear of a nuclear catastrophe was real.
+Unfortunately, it led to the collapse of many uranium mining projects.
 My father didn’t lose his job immediately, but the writing was on the wall.

 To hedge against the looming uncertainty, my parents launched a sign company.
 It seemed like a sound idea at the time.
-My father still had a paycheck, and my mother could manage the day-to-day operations.
-They were no strangers to hard work, having grown up during the Great Depression and lived through WWII and the Korean War.
+My father still had a paycheck, and my mother would manage the day-to-day operations.
+They were no strangers to hard work, having grown up during the Great Depression.
+They knew hardship having lived through WWII and the Korean War.
 Both were educated, resilient, and resourceful.
 Starting a business should have been straightforward, right?

 Like many entrepreneurs, they skipped the market research and financial planning.
-They jumped in based on an opportunity to buy equipment from a defunct sign shop that specialized in magnetic signs for automobiles.
-I’ll never forget the excitement of riding with my dad to pick up the gear, an old analog typesetting machine and a thermal vacuum press for making 3D magnetic signs.
+They jumped in based on an opportunity to buy equipment from a defunct sign shop.
+They bought equipment to make magnetic signs for automobiles.
+I’ll never forget the excitement of riding with my dad to pick up the equipment.
+They bought an old analog typesetting machine and a thermal vacuum press for making 3D magnetic signs.
 In their minds, the business was simple: a narrow niche, a few pieces of equipment, and a yellow pages ad.
 That was the extent of their startup cost planning, or so they thought.

 1. What Are Startup Costs?